Mats Lidström: For cello and piano

-Suite Tintin – 9 scenes from The Adventures of Tintin,.
-Premiered at the Wigmore Hall,London, March 2003 with Peter Jablonski.
+Suite Tintin – 9 scenes from The Adventures of Tintin.
+Premiered at the Wigmore Hall, London, March 2003 with Peter Jablonski.

-Four sets of pieces for young players (Spooky Pieces, Traffic, Ballroom Dances and Hotel Suite), concert suite (extract from his melodrama The Stamp King, premiered at the Wigmore Hall, London December 2010), Swedish Rhapsody (for Prime Minister Olof Palme, premiered at the Wigmore Hall December 2011), Sunflowers in the night and other love songs, and Le Cygne, in honour of Camille Saint-Saëns.
+Four sets of pieces for young players (Spooky Pieces, Traffic, Ballroom Dances and Hotel Suite), a concert suite (extract from his melodrama The Stamp King, premiered at the Wigmore Hall, London December 2010), Swedish Rhapsody (for Prime Minister Olof Palme, premiered at the Wigmore Hall December 2011), Sunflowers in the night and other love songs, and Le Cygne, in honour of Camille Saint-Saëns.
 See CelloLid.com.

 In addition to his original compositions and transcriptions, Lidström has published an ongoing series called If Bach was a cellist, transcriptions and adaptations based on a fantasy that Bach intended everything he wrote for the cello.

 Of the many transcriptions for cello as well as other instrumental combinations, composers include Rameau, Chopin, Schumann, Puccini, Debussy, Kreisler, Scriabin and Cole Porter.
 For his Suite de Pulcinella (cello and piano version of the 1949 orchestral score), Lidström has obtained a performance license from the Stravinsky estate.